Michal-Danish/ECommerceApplication/README.md

 # ECommerceApplication

-This is an application in which users can shop for products.
-They can select a category, add products to their cart, and place an order.
+This is an application in which users can order products.
+They can select a category to shop from, add products to their cart, and place an order.
-There is a backend in which an administrative user can login and add categories and products, and view the orders in order to fill them.
+An administrative user can login (after creating an account using the company password) and manage the categories and poducts, and view the orders in order to fill them.

+To get the project up and running: In your command line, navigate to the ECommerce.Data folder.
+Once in the correct folder, type dotnet ef database update in the command line.
+This will create a database in SQL Server and then the project will be able to run.